-Courses at St. Ambrose
+Courses at St. Ambrose University

-PHYSICS 253 (with lab): Semester two of calculus-based physics covering thermodynamics, electricity, and magnetism.
+PHYSICS 204: Semester two of algebra-based physics covering electricity, magnitism, and optics.
+PHYSICS 253 (with labs): Semester two of calculus-based physics covering thermodynamics, electricity, and magnetism.
+ENGINEERING 320: Research Topics |

 TEACHING PHILOSOPHY